denten-papers/harcourt-exposed/intro.md

 ways less intrusive than the reality of 2016.
 Harcourt book ultimately points to the desire at the root of our need for exposure.
 Total surveillance turns out to be pretty fun.
 You get see the kind of weird shit you always suspected people did in private.
-And you get to share your weirdness knowing that you are not really alone.
+And you get to share it with friends!
+This small bit of fun turns out to be worth quite a bit.
+We are willing to trade a large measure of privacy in its pursuit.
 The desire at the center of the voluntary surveillance conundrum leads to a truly staggering insight.
 Harcourt writes, and I am there with him, about the not-too distant possibility of a future in which there will be no need to incarcerate.
 "We will all be watched closely," he writes.
 "We won't need to confine anyone, because we will be able to see everywhere" and perhaps even "control behavior from a distance."

 Reading Harcourt's work reminds me of the distance between the realms of tin